Caraway Seed

 Key Techniques

-- Toasting to enhance flavor before grinding
+- Toasting to intensify flavor before grinding

-- Tempering in hot oil or butter
+- Tempering in hot oil for curries and spice blends

 Classic Dishes